Offering a "full-stack" "full-lifeycle" experience to maximise the opportunity for our customers.

 Automation is high on the list.
 Intelligent, AI-driven cyber security tools deliver greater value for money and offer superior protection too.
 Indeed, in some ways, automation is really the only way to stay ahead of a rapidly evolving threat landscape.

+Endpoint security is an established, but growing concern and must also be a priority for security budgets.
 We know that 2020’s shift to remote working brought countless new endpoints into the picture.
 According to IDC, 70% of all breaches still originate at endpoints, despite the increased IT spending on this threat surface.
 Neglecting endpoint security is unwise.

+Of course, no matter how much you spend on cybersecurity, you will never be able to comprehensively mitigate all threats.
+That’s why budgeting for disaster recovery and resiliency is equally important.
 Tech leaders should allocate a proportion of cyber security funding towards testing, and to developing plans to respond in the worst-case scenario.
 Extended, clumsy recoveries can be more expensive than the attack itself.

 Cybersecurity spend delivers essential firepower, but it is up to senior technology staff including CIOs to ensure optimal use of cyber security funds.
 It implies continuous spending reviews, and clear controls.
 A benchmarking process can help, whether an internal plan, or a framework such as ISO 27001.